Back

 Reliability, quality, maintenance support, and long-term partnership were as key reasons for choosing the BAADER technology.“, stated Jari Korhonen, CEO / Kalvapriikki Oy

-By 2025,the company was ramping up production as part of a broader strategy focused onself-sufficiency and Finnish-raised fish, particularly rainbow trout andwhitefish.
+By 2025,the company was ramping up production as part of a broader strategy focused onself-sufficiency and Finnish-raised fish, particularly rainbow trout and whitefish.
 A key milestone came through its investment in fish farm Vääräniemi, which became a subsidiary in early 2026.
 This vertical integration gave Kalavapriikki greater control over the entire value chain — from fish farming to finished products on consumers’ plates

 Technology has become essential to achieving that goal.